History of Rome: Early Empire

 Rome was a subsidised city at the time, with roughly 15 to 25 percent of its grain supply being paid by the central government.
 Commerce and industry played a smaller role compared to that of other cities like Alexandria.
 This meant that Rome had to depend upon goods and production from other parts of the Empire to sustain such a large population.
 This was mostly paid by taxes that were levied by the Roman government.
 If it had not been subsidised, Rome would have been significantly smaller.

 Rome's population declined after its apex in the 2nd century.
 At the end of that century, during the reign of Marcus Aurelius, the Antonine Plague killed 2,000 people a day.
 Marcus Aurelius died in 180, his reign being the last of the "Five Good Emperors" and Pax Romana.
-His son Commodus, who had been co-emperor since 177 AD, assumed full imperial power, which is most generally associated with the gradual decline of the Western Roman Empire.
-Rome's population was only a fraction of its peak when the Aurelian Wall was completed in the year 273 (in that year its population was only around 500,000).
-At this time, part of the Roman aristocratic class circulated in Rome following the catastrophic eruption of Mount Vesuvius in 79 AD, which destroyed the city of Pompeii.
+His son Commodus, who had been co-emperor since AD 177, assumed full imperial power, which is generally associated with the beginning of the decline of the Western Roman Empire.
+Rome's population was only a fraction of its peak when the Aurelian Wall was completed in AD 273 (in that year its population was only around 500,000).

-Crisis of the Third Century
+Crisis of the third century

 Starting in the early 3rd century, matters changed.
 The "Crisis of the Third Century" defines the disasters and political troubles for the Empire, which nearly collapsed.
 The new feeling of danger and the menace of barbarian invasions was clearly shown by the decision of Emperor Aurelian, who at year 273 finished encircling the capital itself with a massive wall which had a perimeter that measured close to 20 km.
 Rome formally remained capital of the empire, but emperors spent less and less time there.
 At the end of 3rd century Diocletian's political reforms, Rome was deprived of its traditional role of administrative capital of the Empire.
 Later, western emperors ruled from Milan or Ravenna, or cities in Gaul.
 In 330, Constantine I established a second capital at Constantinople.

-Christianization
+Christianisation

 Christianity reached Rome during the 1st century AD.
 For the first two centuries of the Christian era, Imperial authorities largely viewed Christianity simply as a Jewish sect rather than a distinct religion.
 No emperor issued general laws against the faith or its Church, and persecutions, such as they were, were carried out under the authority of local government officials.
 A surviving letter from Pliny the Younger, governor of Bythinia, to the emperor Trajan describes his persecution and executions of Christians; Trajan notably responded that Pliny should not seek out Christians nor heed anonymous denunciations, but only punish open Christians who refused to recant.